iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 3. `-O file.tsv` (upper case O) specifies a regular output file (not to be added to DVC).

-It is important to specify the dependencies and the outputs of the run command before the command to run itself.
+It is important to specify the dependencies and the outputs of the command to run before the command to run itself.

 Let's see how an extract command `unzip` works under DVC: